U.S. to outfit border agents with body cameras in major oversight move

 In cases where footage could be used as evidence in a criminal case, it could be retained for up to 75 years, according to the privacy assessment.
 Footage that does not have value as evidence would be destroyed within 180 days.

-After a bipartisan group of lawmakers spearheaded efforts to secure funding for bodycams, CBP awarded a total of about $21 million to Axon Enterprises Inc [AXON.O] for body cameras and to connect the cameras to a cloud-based storage system, according to the agency official.
+After a bipartisan group of lawmakers spearheaded efforts to secure funding for bodycams, CBP awarded a $13 million contract to Axon Enterprises Inc in September 2020 to equip 3,800 border patrol agents with body cameras and to connect the cameras to a cloud-based storage system.

-The devices are the size of a deck of playing cards and will be affixed to the front of agents’ uniforms, the official said.

 CBP conducted a small pilot of body cameras in 2015, but ultimately opted not to deploy them then.